spring-projects/spring-restdocs/README.md

 For a broader introduction see the Documenting RESTful APIs presentation.
 Both the [slides][7] and a [video recording][8] are available.

+## Purpose of this Tutorial
+This tutorial provides you very good knowledge of Spring boot rest API's.

 ## Learning more

 To learn more about Spring REST Docs, please consult the [reference documentation][9].